-With the exception of a five-year period from 1942 to 1947 when its fairgrounds served as a World War II military base, the Great New York State Fair has been presented in Syracuse.
+With the exception of a five-year period from 1942 to 1947 when its fairgrounds served as a World War II military base, the Great New York State Fair has been presented in Syracuse for many years.
 Today, the 12-day event attracts nearly one million people.

-Here you'll find one of the best midways in the country, with more than 85 rides including the Top Spin, the Vertigo, the Himalaya and some of the largest traveling roller coasters in the country.
-This year features a New Kiddieland Midway offering rides specifically for younger ages, including Volkswagon, Tractor and Quad Runner rides.
-There's also a petting zoo, an interactive stingray exhibit, and racing pigs.
+Here, you’ll find one of the best midways in the country, with more than 85 rides such as the Top Spin, the Vertigo, the Himalaya and some of the largest traveling roller coasters in the country.
+There’s also a Kiddieland Midway offering rides specifically for younger ages, including Volkswagon, Tractor and Quad Runner rides.
+There’s a petting zoo, an interactive stingray exhibit, and racing pigs, too.
 The Fairgoer favorite Sea Lion Splash show with live sea lions is always a hit, too.

 Recommended Hotel: SpringHill Suites Syracuse Carrier Circle

 9. The Big E State Fair – Springfield, MA